tommyrharper/bank-tech-test/README.md

 This project is intended to demonstrate I can code at a professional level of quality.

-You can check out my development journal for this project [here](./development-journal/journal.md)
+You can check out my in depth development journal for this project [here](./development-journal/journal.md)

 - [Bank tech test](#bank-tech-test)
   - [Notes](#notes)